skrattaren/apf.rst/apf.rst

-  Terry is probably just referring to a generic stage musical stereotype here, but the production number mentioned most frequently by my correspondents as fitting the context is 'Who Will Buy?' from "`Oliver!`_", a musical version of Charles Dickens' "`Oliver Twist`_".
+  Terry is probably just referring to a generic stage musical stereotype here, but the production number mentioned most frequently by my correspondents as fitting the context is 'Who Will Buy?' from **Oliver!**, a musical version of Charles Dickens' **Oliver Twist**.

 - [p.
 168/127] "'Some in rags, and some in tags, and one in a velvet gown... it's in your Charter, isn't it?'"

-  This comes from the nursery rhyme "`Hark!
-Hark!`_".
+  This comes from the nursery rhyme **Hark!
+Hark!**.
 The Mother Goose version
   goes:

         Hark!
 Hark!
 The dogs do bark,